Cost of Living

 Regional Cost of Living

 The cost of living composite consists of grocery, housing, utilities, transportation, and miscellaneous goods and services.
 The national average is normalized at 100.
-Cost of living for Kitsap County in Q3 2021 is 121.19.
-The cost of living in Kitsap is lower than King County (149.9), and higher than other urban areas.
-Both Kitsap and King Counties experienced dramatically higher housing prices in 2021; however, Kitsap indicated a much lower cost in all other categories amalgamated in the composite index.
+Cost of living for Kitsap County in Q3 2023 is 115.3.
+The cost of living in Kitsap is lower than Seattle (145.7), and other Puget Sound urban areas.
+Kitsap experiences notably higher transportation costs likely attributed to ferry travel.

 Living Wage

 The living wage is determined by calculating the minimum income at which a maximum of 33.3% of the total income would be allocated for housing.
-Per the UW Runstad Department of Real Estate Fall 2021 Report the minimum living wage to rent a one-bedroom apartment in Kitsap County was $27 compared to $32 in King County.
-Meanwhile, the median home mortgage in Kitsap County required an hourly wage of $34 in contrast to King County at $57.
+For 2023, the minimum living wage to rent a one-bedroom apartment in Kitsap County was $27

 Living Wage (Kitsap)